 Implementation of Digital Services Infrastructures

 CEF is implemented either via the procurement of services for the core components provided by the European Commission, or through calls for proposals (grants) to help link the national infrastructure in the Member States to the core components.
-CEF's priorities and actions to be launched during 2018 have been identified in the annual Work Programme 2018.
+CEF's priorities and actions to be launched during 2019 have been identified in the multi-annual Work Programme 2019-2020 (attached at the bottom of this page).

-- The 2018-1 call for proposals was launched on 22 February and closed on 15 May.
-It covered the areas of eIdentification & eSignature, Europeana and Safer Internet.
-A CEF Telecom Virtual Info Day covering the 2018-1 call was held on 8 March 2018.
+- The 2019-1 call for proposals was launched on 14 February and will be closed on 14 May.
+It covers the areas of Automated Translation, eIdentification and eSignature, eDelivery, eInvoicing, Europeana and the EU Student eCard.
+A CEF Telecom Virtual Info Day covering the 2019-1 call will be held on 7 March 2019.

 The broadband component of the programme seeks to contribute to the achievement of the Digital Agenda targets of all European households having access to internet connections of 30 Megabits per second (MBps) and 50% of households to connections above 100 MBps by 2020.